Runfeng Li

 Projects

-3D Gaussian Physics Simulation and Material Property Estimation
+3D Gaussian Physics Simulation and Material Elasticity Reconstruction

-We reimplemented PhysGaussian using Taichi, and explored Gaussian elasticity (Young's modulus) estimation through the differentiable MPM using multi-view videos.
+We implement PhysGaussian using Taichi, and reconstruct material elasticity from multi-view videos through the differentiable GS rendering and MPM simulation system.

 Based on Jon Barron's website.